 Indeed, the whole situation seems reminiscent of role-playing games like Dungeons & Dragons, in which the players submerge themselves in a virtual world based on science-fiction archetypes – a world that can begin to seem very real.

-A couple of years ago I emailed Mark Macy to ask him about the parallels between Riverworld and his group’s findings.
+A number of years ago I emailed Mark Macy to ask him about the parallels between Riverworld and his group’s findings.
 I received brief replies from both Macy and one of his colleagues.
 Neither of them was interested in pursuing the issue, and neither saw any problem in the similarities I’d mentioned.

 No problem?
 Suppose I were to tell you that, by paranormal means, I’d established contact with the crew of an interstellar starship in the 23rd century.
 Excitedly I report that the ship’s captain is James Tiberius Kirk, his first mate is an alien named Spock, and the ship’s doctor is McCoy.
 You point out to me that these characters are all found in the 1960s TV series Star Trek.
 “So what?”
 I say.
 “I don’t see a problem with that.”
 I’ll bet you’d decide that my critical faculties are not quite what they should be.